agroce/tstl/README.md

 2. Type `tstl nutshell.tstl`.
 3. Type `tstl_rt --normalize --output nutshell.test`.

 This should, in a few seconds, find a way to violate the property (produce the value 510), find a maximally-simple version of that "failing test", and produce a file `nutshell.test` that contains the test.
-If we had omitted the `{OverflowError}` TSTL would either have found a way to produce 510, or (less likely) found a way to produce an overflow in the `pow` call.
+If we had omitted the `{OverflowError}` TSTL would either have found a way to produce 510, or (less likely) would have found a way to produce an overflow in the `pow` call:  either would be considered a failure.

 4. Type `tstl_replay nutshell.test --verbose`.

 This will replay the test you just created.

+5. Comment out (using `#` as usual in Python code) the line `<int> -= 3`.
+Now try running `tstl_rt`.

 Using TSTL
 ------------